Include a NuGet package in your project

 In Visual Studio for Mac, navigate to Visual Studio > Preferences > NuGet > Sources to view and edit the list of package sources.
 Note that sources can be a remote server (specified by a URL) or a local directory.

 Click Add to set-up a new source.
 Enter a friendly name and the URL (or file path) to the package source.
 If the source is a secure web server, enter the username and password as well, otherwise leave these entries blank:

 Different sources can then be selected when searching for packages:

 The NuGet documentation discusses using NuGet without committing packages to source control.
-If you prefer not to store binaries and unused information in source control, you can configure the Visual Studio for Mac to automatically restore packages from the server.
-This means that when a developer retrieves the project from source control for the first time, the Visual Studio for Mac will automatically download and install the required packages.
+If you prefer not to store binaries and unused information in source control, you can configure Visual Studio for Mac to automatically restore packages from the server.
+This means that when a developer retrieves the project from source control for the first time, Visual Studio for Mac will automatically download and install the required packages.